polzin-3/phd-scripts/.ipynb_checkpoints/README-checkpoint.md

 # phd-scripts
 Mix of python scripts developed throughout my PhD  for use with radio astronomy data.
+Note that these were made for Python2 and are likely not compatible with python3

 The majority of these scripts are short, quick scripts to perform repeatable tasks on radio astronomy data.
 They were written specificly for my use cases, and definitely **not optimised**, so feel free to take them and improve.

+Note that psr_utils.py and my_binary_psr.py (Rene Breton) are not my scripts, but copies are provided here as they are sourced by some functions and thus are required for some of my scripts to run.

 dedidisperseLOFAR.py, observation_utils.py and normalise_data.py are the most in-depth, containing a number of functions that can be generally applied to data from different telescopes.